acdcjunior/acdcjunior.github.io/_drafts/2016-10-18-test-private-method-weaken-visibility.md

 **If you can't refactor or don't feel safe enough, ONLY then you can weaken the visibility and test it.**

-**After the tests are there, you'll probably braver and then you should extract the class ("as usual").
+**After the tests are there, you'll probably feel braver and then you should extract the class ("as usual").
 Resist the temptation to just let it be there... (the design has a problem, and it won't go away until someone makes it go away).**

 **If you don't have time, though, well, what can you do?
 At least you wrote the tests.
 Hopefully someone in the future (maybe yourself) will come to fix it.**